-Control Node Openstack Service High Availability - Nova Scheduler test OPNFV_YARDSTICK_TC088: Control node Openstack service down - nova scheduler case of 11 v_1/1100011CK_1C000.
-Control hour opensuick service down hove selecture id This test case will verify the high availability of the compute scheduler service provided by OpenStack test (nova- scheduler) on control node. pur- (nova-scheduler) on control node. pose TIL' 4 - 4 1 'II - 4 test method This test case kills the processes of nova-scheduler service on a selected control node, then checks whether the request of the related Open Stack command is OV and the killed processes are recovered. the request of the related OpenStack command is OK and the killed processes are recovered. at- tack- In this test case, an attacker called "kill-process" is needed.
-This attacker includes three parameters: 1) fault_type: which is used for finding the attacker's scripts.
-It should be always set to "kill-process" in this test case.
-2) process_name: which is the process name of the specified OpenStack service.
-If there are ers multiple processes use the same name on the host, all of them are killed by this attacker.
+Control Node Openstack Service High Availability - Nova Scheduler test OPNFV_YARDSTICK_TC088: Control node Openstack service down - nova scheduler case id test This test case will verify the high availability of the compute scheduler service provided by OpenStack pur- (nova- scheduler) on control node. pose test This test case kills the processes of nova-scheduler service on a selected control node, then checks whether method the request of the related OpenStack command is OK and the killed processes are recovered. at- In this test case, an attacker called "kill-process" is needed.
+This attacker includes three parameters: 1) tack- fault type: which is used for finding the attacker's scripts.
+It should be always set to "kill-process" in this ers test case 2) process name: which is the process name of the specified OpenStack service.
+If there are 015 multiple processes use the same name on the host all of them are killed by this attacker.
 In this case.
-This parameter should always set to "nova- scheduler".
-3) host: which is the name of a control node being attacked. moni- e.gfault_type: "kill-process" -process_name: "nova-scheduler" -host: node1 In this test case, one kind of monitor is needed: 1. the "process" monitor check whether a process is tors running on a specific node, which needs three parameters: 1) monitor_type: which used for finding the 1018 monitor class and related scripts.
+This naturple processes use the same name on the host, an of them are kined by this attacket.
+In this ease, this parameter should always set to "nova- scheduler" 3) host: which is the name of a control node being attacked anactu. moni In this test asso, one kind of monitor is needed: 1 the "process" monitor sheak whether a process is tors in this test case, one kind of monitor is needed.
+1. the process monitor check whether a process is 1015 monitor class and related scripts.
 It should be always set to "process" for this monitor.
-2) process_name: which is the process name for monitor 3) host: which is the name of the node running the process e.g. monitor: -monitor_type: "process" -process_name: "nova-scheduler" -host: node1 oper- In this test case, the following operations are needed: 1. "nova-create-instance": create a VM instance to ations check whether the nova-scheduler works normally. met- In this test case, there are one metric: 1)process_recover_time: which indicates the maximum time (sec- rics onds) from the process being killed to recovered test Developed by the project.
-Please see folder: "yardstick/benchmark/scenarios/availability/ha_tools" tool Developed by the project.
-Thease see folder. yardstick/benefithatk/seenarios/avanaointy/na_tools refer- ETSI NFV REL001 ences EIGITA V KEE001 con- This test case needs two configuration files: 1) test case file: opnfv_yardstick_tc088.yaml -Attackers: see figu- above "attackers" description -waiting_time: which is the time (seconds) from the process being killed to ration stopping monitors the monitors -Monitors: see above "monitors" description -SLA: see above "metrics" 1441011 description 2)POD file: pod.yaml The POD configuration should record on pod.yaml first. the "host" item in this test case will use the node name in the pod.yaml. test description and expected result se- 1 f quence step 1 do attacker: connect the host through SSH, and then execute the kill process script with param value • specified by "process_name" Result: Process will be killed. step 2 start monitors: each monitor will run with independently process Result: The monitor info will be collected. step 3 create a new instance to check whether the nova scheduler works normally. step 4 stop the monitor after a period of time specified by "waiting_time" • Result: The monitor info will be aggregated. post- It is the action when the test cases exist.
-It will check the status of the specified process on the host, and action restart the process if it is not running for next test cases test Fails only if SLA is not passed, or if there is a test case execution problem. ver- , and the second dict
+2) process, name: which is the process name for monitor 2) host, which is the name of the node supposed the process. which is the process hame for monitor 5) host, which is the name of the hode running the process e.g. momtor: -momtor_type: process_name: nova-scheduler -nost; noder oper- In this test case, the following operations are needed: 1. "nova-create-instance : create a VM instance to ations check whether the nova-scheduler works normally. met- In this test case, there are one metric: 1)process_recover_time: which indicates the maximum time (secrics onds) from the process being killed to recovered test Developed by the project.
+Please see folder: "yardstick/benchmark/scenarios/availability/ha_tools" tool refer- ETSI NFV REL001 ences con- This test case needs two configuration files: 1) test case file: opnfv_yardstick_tc088.yaml -Attackers: see figu- above "attackers" description -waiting_time: which is the time (seconds) from the process being killed to ration stopping monitors the monitors -Monitors: see above "monitors" description -SLA: see above "metrics" description 2)POD file: pod.yaml The POD configuration should record on pod.yaml first. the "host" item in this test case will use the node name in the pod.yaml. test description and expected result se- quence step 1 do attacker: connect the host through SSH, and then execute the kill process script with param value specified by "process_name" Result: Process will be killed. step 2 start monitors: each monitor will run with independently process Result: The monitor info will be collected. step 3 create a new instance to check whether the nova scheduler works normally. step 4 stop the monitor after a period of time specified by "waiting_time" Result: The monitor info will be aggregated. post- It is the action when the test cases exist.
+It will check the status of the specified process on the host, and action restart the process if it is not running for next test cases test Fails only if SLA is not passed, or if there is a test case execution problem. ver- dict